ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 ###Fast Circular Log Buffers Based on Printf()

-When trying to capture logs from events that occur in very rapid succession, using ``printf()`` may introduce unacceptable run-time latencies that might alter the system's behaviour or destabilise it.
-Delays in printf() aren’t because of the cost of generating the messages - the biggest cause of delay with ``printf()`` is actually pushing the logs to the UART.
+When trying to capture logs from events that occur in rapid succession, using ``printf()`` may introduce unacceptable run-time latencies, which might alter the system's behaviour or destabilise it.
+But delays in ``printf()`` aren’t because of the cost of generating the messages.
+The biggest cause of delay with ``printf()`` is actually pushing the logs to the UART.
 So the obvious solution is not to avoid ``printf()``, but to avoid pushing the logs to the UART while the operation we're debugging is running.

 To avoid pushing during the operation’s run, we use ``sprintf()`` to write the log messages into a ring buffer (we’ll explain what that is in the next paragraph).
-The buffer holds the debugging messages in memory until the system is idle, and only then will we perform the costly action of sending the information through the UART.
+The buffer holds the debugging messages in memory until the system is idle.
+Only then will we perform the costly action of sending the information through the UART.
 In BLE, the system usually idles in ``main()`` while waiting for events, so we’ll use ``main()`` to transmit.

-Because ``sprintf()`` assumes a sequential buffer into which to write (meaning it doesn’t wrap strings around the end of the available memory), we have to prevent overflows ourselves.
-We can do this by deciding that we only append to the tail of the ring buffer if the buffer is at least half empty (in other words, that the information already held by the buffer doesn’t exceed the half-way mark).
-This is an arbitrary decision; you can decide to let the buffer get three-quarters full or only a tenth full.
+``sprintf()`` assumes a sequential buffer into which to write - it doesn’t wrap strings around the end of the available memory.
+That means we have to prevent overflows ourselves.
+We can do this by deciding that we only append to the tail of the ring buffer if the buffer is at least half empty.
+In other words, so long as the information already held by the buffer doesn’t exceed the half-way mark, we will add new information "behind" it.
 When we reach the half-way point, we wrap-around the excess information to the beginning (rather than the tail) of the buffer, creating the “ring” of a ring buffer.
+Half is an arbitrary decision; you can decide to let the buffer get three-quarters full or only a tenth full.

 Here is an example implementation of a ring buffer.
 We’ve created our own version of a wrapping ``printf()`` using a macro called ``xprintf()``.
-Debug messages accumulated using xprintf() can be read out circularly starting from ``ringBufferTail`` and wrapping around (``ringBufferTail`` + ``HALF_BUFFER_SIZE``).
+Debug messages accumulated using ``xprintf()`` can be read out circularly starting from ``ringBufferTail`` and wrapping around (``ringBufferTail`` + ``HALF_BUFFER_SIZE``).
 The first message would most likely be garbled because of an overwrite by the most recently appended message:

 ```c